corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/cordapp-packaging.md

     id 'net.corda.plugins.cordapp-cpk2' version cordaGradlePluginsVersion2
     id 'net.corda.plugins.cordapp-cpb2' version cordaGradlePluginsVersion2
     ```
-4. Inside the cordapp project, change the plugins block at the top of the file:
+4. Inside the CorDapp project, change the plugins block at the top of the file:
     ```groovy
     id 'net.corda.plugins.cordapp-cpk2'
     // or